-The discount rate used to measure the total pension liability was 6.25 percent.
-The projection of cash flows used to determine the discount rate assumed that contributions to the plan will be made as specified in statute.
-Based on that assumption and considering the funding ratio of the plan, the fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive members.
+The discount rate used to measure the total pension liability in 2023 was 6.25 percent.
+The projection of cash flows used to determine the discount rate assumed that contributions from plan members and employers will be made at rates set in Minnesota statutes.
+Based on these assumptions, the fiduciary net position of the General Employees and Police and Fire Funds were projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.